Best mountain bike pedals - the best options from XC to Enduro

 £89

-PNW’s Loam pedals are a beautiful and solid first foray into flat pedals.
-They are mega grippy and impressively durable; it’s great to see that they have considered servicing too.
-If you’re looking for wallet-friendly aluminium-bodied pedals that come with a lifetime warranty these should be towards the top of your list.
+PNW’s Loam pedals are mega grippy and impressively durable; it’s great to see that they have considered servicing, too.
+If you’re looking for wallet friendly aluminium-bodied pedals with a lifetime warranty, these should be on the top of your list.

-- Check out our PNW Components Loam pedal review to read about why they impressed us.
+Check out our PNW Components Loam pedal review to read why they impressed us.

 DMR V11